InnovateForVegas/doc-org-howtos/doc/en/issues.md

 One of the responsibilities of a project manager is to keep track of the issue tracker and the people filing issues, and make sure they are in the correct place (filed against the correct repository or project component), that they are useful (make sure there is enough information to enable work to be done based upon the issue), and that they are not aging (bugs never go away by themselves!).
 If there is a Project Manager helping out on a project, that person or team of people will be able to help determine issues with issues, and will help to keep the issues flowing from opened to closed.

 It is also important to note, that not all issues will be created by the individual who needs to create the issue.
-Consider a normal member of the community using a My Vegas feature who finds a problem and reports it in the Code for Vegas Foundation Discord community server though discussion.
+Consider a normal member of the community using a My Vegas feature who finds a problem and reports it in the Innovate for Vegas Foundation Discord community server though discussion.
 Capturing this issue is important, because mentions and chats and anecdotes are not a part of the project progress workflow.
 These findings need to be converted into actual issues so that they can be found and addressed.
 The source of the finding (with appropriate privacy awareness) should be noted in the issue.

 ## GitHub Projects

 We are making use of the new style GitHub Project to keep track of the various component repositories that belong to a particular project.
 For example, the Open Transit project is used to track issues for that project across the various component repositories that are associated with that project.

-As of this writing, this is a good place to begin learning about how GitHub has implemented the Issue tracking and Project management features that we will make use of for our Code for Vegas Foundation projects!
+As of this writing, this is a good place to begin learning about how GitHub has implemented the Issue tracking and Project management features that we will make use of for our Innovate for Vegas Foundation projects!

 [GitHub Doc: Issues (and Projects)](https://docs.github.com/en/issues)